Intsights/sergeant/docs/examples/supervisor_with_custom_logger.md

 ## Code

-Both files should be in the same directory to work
+To work, both files must be in the same directory

 === "consumer.py"
     ```python